elgrons/ShamrockSillystringz.Solution/README.md

 #### 🍀 By Eliot Gronstal 3.17.23 🍀

 #### _A MVC web application for a factory to manage their engineers and the machines they are licensed to fix.
-Made for Week 11 Epicodus Independent Code Review focusing on many-to-many relationships._
+Made for Epicodus Independent Code Review focusing on many-to-many relationships._

 ## Technologies Used